-In 2019, the Forensic Science Laboratory completed and ANAB ISO/IEC 17025:2017, AR3125 surveillance assessment.
-Also, the Biology/DNA Laboratory completed an internal FBI QAS Audit for forensic testing laboratories.
+In 2020, the Forensic Science Laboratory completed an ANAB ISO/IEC 17025:2017, AR3125 surveillance assessment.
+Also, the Biology/DNA Laboratory completed an external FBI QAS Audit for forensic testing laboratories.

 Striving for and meeting these accreditation requirements demonstrates the Forensic Laboratory's commitment to excellence in the services we provide to our submitting agencies.